jaedong98/uw_csep546/Assignment6/Report/prob1_neural_networks.md

 FPR: 0.06026058631921824
 FNR: 0.08695652173913043

-The accuracy graph from the network with 2 hidden layer indicates the network is underfitting data during early stage of gradient decents.
-And it behaviors the overfitting once 145 weights start fighting each other for their local optimal values.
+The accuracy graph from the network with two hidden layers indicates the network is underfitting data during the early stage of gradient descents.
+And it behaviors the overfitting once 145 weights start fighting each other for their local minimum values.

 | Accuracy with Best Paramters | Overall Accuracies |
 |-|-|
 |![prob1_test_accuracy_2_15](prob1_test_accuracy_2_15.png) | ![prob1_test_accuracy_2_20](prob1_test_accuracy_2_20.png)|